Streaming Compression of Scientific Data via weak-SINDy: Streaming weak-SINDy for compression

 \subsection{Streaming integration}

 Under the assumption of equally spaced snapshots, we first outline a simple streaming integration method based on any composite rule from a Newton-Cote's formula.

-\paragraph{Streaming integration with equal intervals:} For a collection of $N$ snapshots $\{g(t_1), \ldots ,g(t_N)\}$, where the distance between successive points is a fixed value $\Delta t = |t_{i+1} - t_{i}|$, a composite integration rule using a $P$-th degree Newton-Cotes formula has the form
+\paragraph{Streaming integration with uniform time intervals:} For a collection of $N$ snapshots $\{g(t_1), \ldots ,g(t_N)\}$, where the distance between successive points is a fixed value $\Delta t = |t_{i+1} - t_{i}|$, a composite integration rule using a $P$-th degree Newton-Cotes formula has the form